georgematheos/vs-app-backend/api.md

 ## <a name="termDefinitions"></a>Term definitions
 This section contains definitions of a few terms used in the API.

+#### <a name="standardPaginationInterfaceTerm"></a>Standard pagination interface
+Pagination refers to sending data to the client in "pages", rather than all at once.
+For example, if there are 200 database entries that could be returned, rather than sending 200 entries, the server may send only 20 at each request the client makes, with the client having the ability to choose which entry to start at, so in 10 requests, the client could view all the data.

+The [standard pagination interface](#standardPaginationInterfaceTerm) is the standard syntax used in this app for pagination.
+Note that this is the pagination interface that feathers uses by default.
+Each method that uses this pagination and this interface makes note of it in its section of this document.

+Here is how it works:

+On the URL query for this method (in addition to any other query parameters), the following fields may be included:
+* `$limit`: The maximum number of documents to be returned at once.
+The default for this is 10.
+The maximum value it may have is 100; if this is set to a greater number, it will default to 100.
+(Pro tip: if you just want to see if a document exists, but don't care about its contents, use `$limit=0` to decrease the amount of data sent by the server.)
+* `$skip`: The number of documents to skip before the first returned result.
+(For example, if this is set to 10, the first result returned will be the 11th one found.)
+Defaults to 0.

+On the returned JSON file, the following fields will be included in addition to any others specified on the specific method:
+* `limit`: The value used as the limit of the number of documents to send to the client.
+* `skip`: The number of documents skipped before the first one sent to the client.
+* `total`: The total number of documents which matched the query.
+If this is greater than `limit`, not all have been sent.
+* Another field will also be included with an array of documents of some sort.

 #### <a name="visitationsSessionTerm"></a>Visitations Session
 A visitations session is a continuous, uninterrupted period during which Vs are occurring in an individual's room.
 The same visitor does not have to be getting Vs for the whole time, as long as (an)other visitor(s) joins the Vs before the first visitor leaves.
 The Vs session ends once all visitors have left the room, and at that point, a new Vs session begins the next time a visitor begins to get Vs in the room.